regdude/hair-removal/README.md

 Note: There are other exfoliation methods, but a milk bath is the safest one that will work for almost everyone.
 While younger people might not need skin exfoliation, they still can benefit from it and get a nice skin glow.

+In case a milk bath is not an option, consider just taking a shower and use a loofah to remove dead skin cells.
+Moisten your skin in a lukewarm shower for at least 2 minutes and gently rub your skin with a loofah.
+This can be irritating so make sure you do it gentle without applying too much pressure.
+This exfoliation method is not recommended to be preformed on the same day when you are preforming hair removal, especially shaving with a razor blade.
+Note that loofah need to be changed regular basis otherwise they can cause infection.

 **IMPORTANT:** Other exfoliation methods might cause skin irritation for most people when hair removal is preformed right after skin exfoliation.
 If you choose other exfoliation methods, then you should preform hair removal on a different day to avoid irritation.

 When skin is exfoliated and/or hair is removed, you should moisturize your skin.
-This is meant to minimize the chance of ingrown hair, skin irritation (most commonly red razor bumps) and other issues.
+This is meant to minimize the chance of ingrown hair, skin irritation (most commonly red patches) and other issues.
 In general, hair removal is a harsh procedure against your skin and you should create conditions for it to heal properly.
 It is recommended to check a skincare guide to make sure you choose the right moisturizer for your skin type and it suits your skin condition, but in general most people will benefit from a basic drugstore moisturizer, look for a fragrance-free, sensitive, non-comedogenic body moisturizer, preferably something with aloe vera.
 There are many brands and you will have to see which moisturizer is sold in your area, but as a starter you can look for the following brands: CeraVe, La Roche Posay, Eucerin, Sebamed, Neutrogena and many more.
 Apply the moisturizer on a damp (but not wet) skin right after you have exfoliated and/or removed hair, you can apply small amounts of water to the skin to make the skin damp.

 Note: If you are not sure what kind of moisturizer to use, then you should check the skincare guide.
 While there is no perfect moisturizer that will fit everyone's needs, "CeraVe body cream and moisturizer" is highly praised due to its contents and how statistically it is safe for most people, consider using it as a safe option.